anonymousforAD-pap534/AE-SC24-AToffer/README.md

 ## Reproduce implement in *AToffer*
-1. To verify the envrioment, enter the dir of `script` and try to execute a demo script using customized kernels.
+1. To verify the environment, enter the directory of `script` and try to execute a demo script using customized kernels.
 ```shell
 # batch_size = 8, layer_num = 12, seq_len = 256, head_num = 12, head_size = 64
 # mask_id = 1 (type of sparse mask: 1 for strided, 2 for fixed)